 “(7) Then when the Lamb opened the fourth seal I heard the voice of the fourth living creature saying, “Come!”
 (8) So I looked and here came a pale green horse!
 The name of the one who rode it was Death, and Hades followed right behind.
 They were given authority over a fourth of the earth, to kill its population with the sword, famine, and disease, and by the wild animals of the earth.”
 (Rev 6:7–8 NET)

 Prewrath teaches that the first six seals are not the wrath of God, instead, only with the opening of the seventh seal will the day of the Lord’s wrath begin.
-We have argued this point in the past.

 One of the common pretribulational arguments I hear is that the fourth seal must be God’s wrath since it is said that a quarter of the population of the world is killed.
 This is a surface-level reading for that is not what the text actually says.
 Let me explain.